Boehner says Obama pushing U.S. toward "fiscal cliff"

 “When he couples this conservative purging with a negotiated tax increase of $800 billion, we are starting to see more and more signs that he’s not dedicated to fiscally conservative beliefs,” Andrew Roth of the influential anti-tax group Club for Growth told Fox News.

-At a news conference on Friday, Pelosi threw her support behind a White House proposal to give Obama power to raise U.S. borrowing authority without legislation from Congress.
+At a news conference on Friday, House Democratic leader Nancy Pelosi threw her support behind a White House proposal to give Obama power to raise U.S. borrowing authority without legislation from Congress.

 The debt ceiling issue, which provoked a 2011 showdown that led to a downgrade of the U.S. credit rating, has become entwined in the fiscal cliff debate.
 The debt limit will need to be raised in the next few months.